yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

                +------------------+
 ```

-This schema demonstrates:
-- Primary keys (PK) that uniquely identify each record
-- Foreign keys (FK) that establish relationships
-- Tables organized by entity type
-- Normalized structure to minimize redundancy
+In this database schema, primary keys (PK) identify each record.
+Foreign keys (FK) establish relationships.
+Tables are organized by entity type.
+And a normalized structure is used to minimize redundancy.

 ## Indexes